GLM Fundamentals

 - Link function: A monotonic function such that , connecting the linear predictor to the mean

 OLS is a special case of GLM (Gaussian family with identity link).
-In this case, IRLS converges in a single iteration to the normal equations solution, and the Wald test is equivalent to the OLS -test.
+In this case, IRLS converges in a single iteration to the normal equations solution.
+Because MIDAS estimates from the data, the Wald statistic follows exactly, so the Wald test is equivalent to the OLS -test in finite samples.
+For other family/link combinations, the Wald test is only an asymptotic approximation.

 Exponential Family